torvalds/linux/Documentation/gpu/amdgpu/display/dcn-overview.rst

 This allows us to update DCN hardware atomically for page flips, as well as for most other updates that don't require enabling or disabling of new pipes.

-(Note: There are many scenarios when DC will decide to reserve extra pipes in order to support outputs that need a very high pixel clock, or for power saving purposes.)
+(Analte: There are many scenarios when DC will decide to reserve extra pipes in order to support outputs that need a very high pixel clock, or for power saving purposes.)